 If any modification to the Company Electric System might reasonably be expected to affect Operator’s operation of the Plant, Company will, except in cases of Emergency, provide thirty (30) days’ written notice to Operator prior to undertaking such modifications.
 In the written notice, Company must advise Operator when such modifications are expected to be made, how long such additions, modifications or replacements are expected to take, how such modifications are expected to affect Operator’s operation of the Plant, and whether such modifications are expected to interrupt the flow of Energy from the Plant.
 If such modifications are expected to interrupt the flow of Energy from the Plant, the Parties shall mutually agree in advance upon a schedule for such modifications.

-6. (a) Company shall present its computation of federal and state income tax liability associated with any payments made by Operator under the terms of this Agreement in accordance with the billing provisions of this Agreement.
+6. [see comments in Interconnection Agreement] (a) Company shall present its computation of federal and state income tax liability associated with any payments made by Operator under the terms of this Agreement in accordance with the billing provisions of this Agreement.

 (b) Upon the request of the Operator, Company shall file with the IRS a request for a Private Letter Ruling as to whether any of the sums paid by Operator to Company under the terms of this Agreement are subject to federal income taxation.
 Company agrees to cooperate in good faith in facilitating the submission of such a ruling request (including supplemental submissions) provided Company shall have the right to review and approve the ruling request (and any supplemental submissions) before they are filed.
 All costs, including costs incurred by Company, associated with obtaining a Private Letter Ruling under this provision shall be the responsibility of Operator.